The consumer decision-making process is shifting. We now have a total attention span of only 8 seconds.

 Meaning we no longer need to burn money on ineffective campaigns.
 This should be every marketer's ideal state.

-Putting this another way social media advertising is like having the ability to change a 30-second Television ad every day.
+Putting this another way social media advertising is like having the ability to change a 30-second Television ad every day, or every hour if you are so inclined.
 Continuously iterating until we find the right ad, that drives the right result.

 Allocation of attribution towards advertising has been possible since advertising began.
 However, the measurement was in a lot of ways both complex and riddled with potential issues, errors and gaps in information.

-Social media advertising removes these deficiencies and allows us to understand attribution.
-Our advertising spend and the return.
+Social media advertising removes a lot of these deficiencies and allows us to understand attribution at a far more detailed level.
+Our advertising spend and return.

-Because as the data tells us the consumer decision making process has shifted to this medium.
-But about 90% of advertising spend still with traditional media.
+Because as the data tells us the consumer decision-making process has shifted to this medium.
+But a large percentage of advertising spend is still on traditional media.
+However, the consumer is no longer paying attention there.

 Allowing as always the first movers have a significant advantage.
-And who would have thought this could still be the case with social media?
+And who would have thought this could still be the case with social media in 2019?

-In a world where the consumer’s attention has changed so significantly.
-This advantage can fundamentally change a business growth projective.
+In a world where the consumer's attention has changed so significantly.
+This advantage can fundamentally change a companies growth projective.

 Because every brand is vying for the attention of the consumer, but not every brand can win.

-And in a short attention world, knowledge real-time execution provides an unparalleled advantage in influencing the consumer decision making process.
+And in a short attention world, knowledge plus real-time execution provides an unparalleled advantage in influencing the consumer decision-making process.